wenjie2wang/stco/README.md

 # Statistical Computing Course

 This repository was set up for the STatistical COmputing (STCO) course in Spring, 2016.
-Visit [here](http://wenjie-stat.me/stco/) for homework solutions.
+Visit [here](https://hub.wenjie-stat.me/stco/) for my homework solutions.